 • Second Prize: $500 Cash Award

 • Third Prize: $250 Cash Award

-In addition to cash prize, winners are given 7 minutes to present their research during a plenary session at the annual meeting in Buffalo.
+In addition to cash prize, winners are given 7 minutes to present their research during a plenary session at the annual meeting in Toronto.

 - Only Residents and medical students presently in a Northeastern Section Residency Training Program or who have completed their training within the past six months may be listed as the primary author.

 - The manuscript must be on a Basic Science or Clinical subject related to urology.